Gil Masters: Early career

 After leaving Stanford, Masters took at job at Fairchild Electronics where he helped develop the first 32-bit integrated memory circuit.

 After two years, however, he left.
 After purchasing a VW bus, he traveled around the country.
 He began teaching electrical engineering courses at the Santa Clara University, but soon began teaching environmental classes.
 When the professor of a popular class at Stanford, CE170 Man and His Environment, announced his retirement, Masters took over teaching.

 Mid career

 Masters continued to teach at the university, but as a Professor (Teaching).
 He focused on classroom teaching, development of new courses and curricula, and engineering education through textbooks and other works.

 He gained a reputation as a master teacher, with enrollments in his classes climbing over 500 at a time.
 Recognized for his remarkable teaching ability, he earned a three-year Bing Fellowship for Undergraduate Teaching.

 In 1981, he helped publish the second edition of the controversial book Other Homes and Garbage, titled More Other Homes and Garbage.

 From 1982-1986, he served as the School of Engineering Associate Dean for Student Affairs.

 For the 1992-1993 school year, he was the Interim Chair of the Department of Civil Engineering and Environmental Engineering.

 Retirement

 Masters retired in 2002, but continued to teach part-time, six months of the year.
-Masters currently teaches Energy Efficient Buildings and Electric Power: Renewables and Efficiency.
+Masters currently teaches no courses.